Dre Campbell Farm

 4. Natural Predators

 You may not know this, but some natural predators feed on sod webworms.
-These predators can be beneficial in keeping the population of sod webworms under control.
+These predators can help keep the sod webworm population under control.

-These predators include ground beetles, yellowjackets, earwigs, and Braconid wasps.
-There’s also the ladybug.
-Ladybugs are beneficial natural predators of sod webworm larvae.
+These predators include ground beetles, tachinid flies, earwigs, birds, and Braconid wasps.

-If you have a garden, consider inviting some of these predators to help by planting flowers and plants that attract them.
+If you have a garden, consider inviting some of these predators by planting flowers and other plants that attract them.

-You can buy it at most garden stores, but follow whatever instructions you see on the package.
+You can purchase it at most garden stores, but follow the instructions on the package.

 6. Rake the Lawn Regularly